 The original purpose, current use and future plans

 The mine “Himmelfahrt Fundgrube” was founded as a consortium of multiple individual shafts in 1839 to enhance the production of silver in Freiberg.
 It was first closed in 1913 and handed over to Bergakademie Freiberg in 1919 for teaching purposes.
 In 1937 the mine was reactivated and once again in operation until 1969.
 Finally, in 1976 the shafts “Reiche Zeche” and “Alte Elisabeth” were handed over back to the University for research and teaching purposes.
 Today multiple research institutions and partners from industry use the mine as a fundament for the development of new technology, production methods, new materials or to gain reference materials for their databases.
 In addition, multiple Universities make use of the mine in order to train their students practically in mining and surveying operations.
 It is intended to develop the mine to a European platform for enhancing mining techniques and education.
 For this, it is planned to create new access (ramp) and to develop new fields, rooms and drifts.

 - Dresden Airport within 45 minutes by car (50 km) or 1 hour by train via Dresden Central Station

 - Prague Airport (Czech Republic) within 2 hours by car (140 km) or 4 hours by train via Dresden Central Station

 The data of research activities are collected, processed and stored by the performing partners individually.
 It is possible to provide contact information to these partners.
 Some general data on the mine are available as textbook or paper.

 Specialised knowledge, services

-Specialized knowledge, laboratories and workshops are available in all mining and raw material related fields at the individual departments of the university.
-The mine management is capable to establish underground laboratories, workshops and office spaces for long-term projects.
+Specialised knowledge, laboratories and workshops are available in all mining and raw material related fields at the individual departments of the university.
+The mine management is capable of establishing underground laboratories, workshops and office spaces for long-term projects.